-Art workshop: ‘First Signs of Spring’ in watercolour
+Art Class: ‘First Signs of Spring’ in watercolour

 The first signs of spring are peeping through the ground - snowdrops & daffodils.
 Come & join us at this art workshop to try out some of the basic techniques needed to produce beautiful loose abstract painting studies in celebration of those first signs of Spring.
 No experience is needed - you will surprise yourself with what you can achieve!

 It's so easy to be inspired by the stunning island of Hoy, Orkney.